k78ma/quartz/content/4B/ECE 457A/Genetic Programming.md

 ![[Genetic Programming-1775814753090.webp|443]]

-In **Cartesian GP**, programs are represented as directed acyclic graphs laid out on a grid.
+In [[Cartesian Genetic Programming]], programs are represented as directed acyclic graphs laid out on a grid.
 This supports node reuse, and so the graph structure can be more compact than trees.

 In **Grammar-guided GP**, we restrict the search space using production rules.
 For example:
 $$